danieltjw/aifutures/README.md

 ## Fast AI Civilisations

 Many slow AI civilisations eventually learn to place more trust in AI systems.
 AI systems are now making most decisions with humans advising AI systems on how to improve.

+Examples:
+- Independent and Friendly AGI do not incur the cost of corruption, excessive  control or conflicts and can focus on higher standards of living

 ---